 I have carefully applied the law, as set forth in Egan, Exec.
 Or.
 10865, the Directive, and the AGs, to the facts and circumstances in the context of the whole person.
-Financial consideration security concerns are not mitigated.
-It is not clearly consistent with the interests of national security to grant Applicant security clearance eligibility at this time.
+I conclude that financial consideration concerns are not mitigated.